Newly Diagnosed with Metastatic Breast Cancer

 It’s always OK to get a second opinion at any point during your care.
 A second opinion may give you a different insight into your diagnosis and may increase your options for care.

-Also, if you’re not happy with your care or you’re not connecting with your health care provider, seek a second opinion.
+Also, if you’re not happy with your care or you’re not connecting with your health care provider, get a second opinion.

 You’re processing a lot of information and dealing with many emotions.